BradleyEdelman/Alzheimers-MRI-Classification/README.md

 ## 03 ResNet50 Transfer Learning
 This notebook utilizes the ResNet50 model, which is fine-tuned (transfer learning) to improve classification accuracy. <br />

 # Requirements
-To reproduce this project, see the dependencies in the requirements.txt file
+To reproduce this project, see the dependencies in the requirements.txt file <br />

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.